-In their International motor-cycle speedway match in London today (Tuesday) Poland defeated Great Britain 69 points to 39 points.
+Background: In their International motor-cycle speedway match in London today (Tuesday) Poland defeated Great Britain 69 points to 39 points.
 Poland, the World Team Champions, got away to an early heat lead, and Great Britain was never able to make up the balance.

 Four cyclists competed in each heat, earning points on a three-for-win, two-for-second and one-for-third basis.

 Britain's Colin Pratt won the fifth heat, but even then the progressive score was in Poland's favour, 18 points to 12.
 Poland's Andrzej Wyglenda came second and another Briton, Eric Boocock, filled third place.